Skip to Content

 Quick breads are a type of baked good that doesn’t require yeast.
 Instead, quick breads rely on baking soda, baking powder, or both as leavening agents.
 When you skip the yeast you can also skip the rising time.
 In other words, quick breads are, well, quick.
 These bread don't require kneading, which makes them doubly quick.
 Quick breads can be sweet, like banana bread, pumpkin bread, and muffins, or savory, such as cornbread, soda bread, and herb bread.
 We've got quite a list, as you will see!

-"Proofed" breads require yeast or sourdough starter as the leavening agent, as opposed to baking soda or powder.
-Yeast (or starter) causes the sugars in the dough to produce carbon dioxide, which allows the bread to rise and develop its airy texture and rich flavor.
+"Proofed" breads require yeast as the leavening agent, as opposed to baking soda or powder.
+Yeast causes the sugars in the dough to produce carbon dioxide, which allows the bread to rise and develop its airy texture and rich flavor.
 This is called fermentation and it takes place during the "proofing" phase, which can take several hours.

 (Patience, friend!
 It's worth the wait!)